Bird flu costs pile up as outbreak enters second year

 The number of birds slaughtered peaked last spring at almost 21 million in March, leaving farmers leery of what they must face in the months ahead.
 University of Georgia virus researcher David Stallknecht said there is some hope that this spring might not be quite as bad because turkeys and chickens may have developed some immunity to the virus.

-The key problem with bird flu is that the highly contagious virus is spread easily by wild birds through their droppings and nasal discharges.
-Despite the best efforts of farmers, it is hard to keep the virus out.
+The highly contagious virus is spread easily by wild birds through droppings and nasal discharges.

 Farmers have gone to great lengths by requiring workers to shower and change clothes before entering barns, sanitizing trucks that enter a farm and investing in separate sets of tools for every barn.
 Some farms have even upgraded barn ventilation and installed laser systems to discourage wild birds from congregating.

-Farmers began following those steps after the 2015 outbreak, and this outbreak has only reinforced the need to tighten biosecurity.
+Farmers began following those steps after the 2015 outbreak, and this outbreak reinforced the need to tighten biosecurity.

 "America's egg farmers continue to double-down on biosecurity protocols to protect our flocks and maintain a stable egg supply.
 We are grateful that there has been little to no farm-to-farm spread in this current outbreak," said Oscar Garrison, senior vice president of food safety and regulatory affairs at the United Egg Producers trade group.